HB 172 & Report to Legislature

 HB172 Report to the Legislature

-HB 172 also provides an opportunity to address concerns regarding psychiatric patient rights by directing the Trust, the Department of Health, and the Department of Family and Community Services to submit a report to the legislature and the public.
+HB 172 also provides an opportunity to address concerns regarding psychiatric patient rights by directing the Department of Health, the Department of Family and Community Services, and the Trust to submit a report to the legislature and the public.
+The report includes recommendations related to statutory and policy changes, patient rights, and data availability.

-For more information about this report, including a timeline and public input opportunities, see our Overview: HB172 Report to the Legislature.
+For more information about this report, including the timeline and public input opportunities, see: Overview: HB172 Report to the Legislature.

 Additional Information